Skip to Content

 In all fairness though, we hadn’t seen Skrewball Peanut Butter Whiskey in the stores yet before we started hearing all about it.
 We started hearing from friends asking us what we thought, to clients asking us to come out with cocktail recipes using it.
 Unfortunately, we hadn’t even tried it yet!

-While we used Screwball Peanut Butter Whiskey in this cocktail, there are quite a few more Peanut Butter Whiskies out there now!
-Some of these include: Sheep Dog, Ole Smokey, Sqrrl, and Barrel & Banter.
+While we used Screwball Peanut Butter Whiskey in this cocktail, there are quite a few more brands of Peanut Butter Whiskies out there now!
+Some of these include: Sheep Dog, Ole Smokey, and Sqrrl.

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish